Inquisitor2000/DealDuck/README.md

 [ send_ad ]

 Sends predefined ads to users at fixed time autonomously.

 Can be used to send ad with aproximation to time.

-Text promo defined in Promo folder .json [3promos | 2 languages].
+Text promo defined in Promo folder .json
+[3 promos | 2 languages].

 The images follow _ro | _ru rules.